Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Conclusion

 In this paper, we provided a thorough study of spectral bias in the coordinate based setting by using a direct model of training dynamics.
-We found that convergence of gradient descent in local regions of input space, which utilizes less expressive capacity for neighboring inputs, is slower in comparison to inputs sampled globally across the signal.
-This results in the high frequency details of the signal being learned after a low frequency representation is achieved, with the severity of spectral bias depending on how the network assigns inputs to activation regions.
-Positional encoding is able to generate a lower frequency function and map previously dense inputs to distinct regions, resulting in the reduction of a large spectral bias.
+This analysis provides the first look into the properties of the network that induce spectral bias without the use of NTK or Fourier analysis.
+We found that convergence of gradient descent in local regions of input space, which utilize less expressive capacity for neighboring inputs, is slower in comparison to inputs sampled globally across the signal.
+This results in the high frequency components of the signal being learned after a low frequency representation is achieved, with the severity of spectral bias depending on how the network assigns inputs to activation regions.
+Positional encoding is able to enhance expressive capacity overall, which can result in faster convergence to the high frequency components.
+In addition to this, we explored the properties of the activation regions as encoding frequency increases, which gains insight into the differing solutions the network arrives at.
+Another limitation of ReLU in this low dimensional setting comes from the dying ReLUs, which are most likely caused by the density of inputs and the exponential increase in parameter norms.
+Lastly, we show that the same general behavior exists in the classification setting with different architectures, which may provide insight for future works which attempt to formally analyze and measure spectral bias in more complex settings.
+It is also possible that a method such as ours can overcome the computational burdens of previous methods in these complex settings as well, such as Fourier analysis in high dimensional settings.

-Our analysis not only provides a new interpretation of spectral bias, but also exposes its severity in dense settings.
-We hope that the relationship between expressive capacity and gradient descent convergence can be extended to explore spectral bias in high dimensional, non-uniform settings with different objectives such as classification.
-We also hope that this approach can help provide more insight as to how spectral bias impacts generalization in ReLU networks, in which analyzing the properties of the activation regions may provide first steps.